FCARRILLOM/AR-Farm/README.md

 # AR-Farm
-Xcode project that uses ARKit to create a surface on which 3D animals can be placed.
-This was made using ARKit and Swift 4.
+Xcode project that uses ARKit to find a flat surface on which 3D animals can be placed.
+The flat surface is then marked with green grass and the user can tap to add the animal.
+The animals then roam in the world randomly.

 Screenshots